menandmice/micetro_docs/guides/user-manual/console/console_admin_license.rst

 .. _console-admin-license:

-License Management (Management Console, deprecated)
+License Management (Management Console, obsolete)
 ===================================================

 .. important::
-  This page describes the deprecated method of license management in the Management Console.
+  This page describes the obsolete method of license management in the Management Console.

   From version 10.1, license management has been migrated to the web application: see :ref:`admin-license`.